celinelatulipe/ThinkLikeComputer/_sources/SimplePythonData/Reassignment.rst

    that this will help to avoid confusion.
 Python chose to use the tokens ``=`` for assignment, and ``==`` for equality.
 This is a popular choice also found in languages like C, C++, Java, and C#.

+The following turtle example shows some variables used for drawing, but between each use, the variables have theirevalues changed.

+.. activecode:: ac2_13_3

+  import turtle
+  wn = turtle.Screen()
+  manuel = turtle.Turtle()

+  y = 200    # y coordinate, initially at the top x = -200       # x coordinate, initially at the left

+  manuel.goto(x, y)       # draw from center to x, y manuel.home()             # go back to center x = 200
+  manuel.goto(x, y)       # draw from center to x, y manuel.home()             # go back to center y = -200
+  manuel.goto(x, y)       # draw from center to x, y manuel.home()             # go back to center x = -200
+  manuel.goto(x, y)       # draw from center to x, y manuel.home()             # go back to center

+In the above example, the turtle keeps going to the x and y coordinates, but those coordinates are updated, so the turtle draws a different line each time from the center of the screen.

 **Check your understanding**